The Great SaaS Shift to Usage-Based Pricing

 The Forecasting Challenge

-CFOs hate usage based pricing, at least at first.
-Why?
-Because forecasting becomes much harder.
+CFOs hate usage-based pricing, at least at first.
+Forecasting becomes much harder.
 With subscriptions, you can predict next quarter’s revenue with reasonable accuracy.
 You know how many customers you have, their subscription levels, your churn rate, and your growth trajectory.
 The math is straightforward.

 This forecasting challenge extends to costs too.
-If your revenue is variable, your costs better be variable in a predictable way, or your margins will be all over the place.
+If your revenue is variable, your costs need to be variable in a predictable way, or your margins will be all over the place.
 This requires much more sophisticated financial modeling than traditional subscription businesses need.

 The companies that handle this well build detailed usage models.
 They track leading indicators of usage.
 They segment customers by usage patterns and forecast each segment separately.
 They build scenario models showing best case, worst case, and expected case.
 It’s more work, but it’s necessary to maintain financial predictability.